bgus/tutorial_lindhard/README.md

 A prerequisite to generating these two files in the preliminary siesta run is to turn off time-reversal symmetry so as to have access to the full k-point grid: TimeReversalSymmetryForKpoints F .

 # Limitations
-The current implementation does not run on
+The current implementation does not run for spin-polarized systems.

 # Tutorial exercises
 This tutorial is made up of two parts: